nabeelxy/web-security-agents/l01_0_basic_agent_adk/README.md

 ## Getting the API key
 In order to use Google ADK with your personal account, we need an API key.
 Go to aistudio.google.com and create your key.

+Setup Instructions
+1. Google Cloud Setup
+- Create a Google Cloud Project:

+- Go to Google Cloud Console
+- Create a new project or select an existing one
+2. Access Google AI Studio:

+- Navigate to Google AI Studio
+- Create an API Key (free tier - no credit card needed!)

 If you are an enterprise user, you may obtain a service key and set the environment variables mentioned below.

 ### System: